Genetic Testing: Techniques and Applications

 The use of genetic testing in diagnosing genetic disorders

 Genetic testing is a powerful tool for diagnosing and managing genetic disorders.
 It can be used to detect mutations in genes, identify chromosomal abnormalities, and determine the presence of certain inherited diseases.
-For example, direct sequencing can be used to diagnose single-gene disorders such as cystic fibrosis or Huntington’s disease.
-Array comparative genomic hybridization (aCGH) can detect copy number variations (CNVs), which are deletions or duplications in a person’s genome that may lead to developmental delays or intellectual disabilities if present in large enough amounts.
-Gene expression profiling (GEP) measures how much mRNA from specific genes is being produced by cells; this technique has been used to study cancer progression and drug response in patients with various forms of cancer.
+For example, direct sequencing can be used to diagnose single-gene disorders such as sickle cell disease.
+Array comparative genomic hybridization (aCGH) can detect copy number variations (CNVs), which are deletions or duplications in a person’s genome that may lead to developmental delays or intellectual disabilities. if present in large enough amounts.

 Biochemical testing involves measuring levels of proteins or enzymes related to particular genetic conditions, such as phenylketonuria (PKU).
-This type of test helps doctors monitor levels over time and treat any issues that arise quickly and effectively.
-Biochemical tests are also useful for diagnosing metabolic disorders like Tay-Sachs disease or Gaucher’s disease, both of which involve abnormal accumulation of lipids due to enzyme deficiencies.
-In fact, biochemical tests have become so advanced that they can now accurately predict the severity of some genetic conditions before birth!
+This type of test helps doctors diagnose genetic disorders and monitor the condition over time, enabling them to treat any issues that arise quickly and effectively.
+In fact, biochemical tests have become so advanced that they can now accurately predict the presence of some genetic conditions before birth.

 The use of genetic testing in predicting disease risk and carrier screening